Milford Sound vs Doubtful Sound: Which to Choose?

 Doubtful Sound

-Fewer people visit Doubtful Sound compared to Milford Sound.
+Due to its remote location, fewer people visit Doubtful Sound compared to Milford Sound.
 There are also fewer operators there – in fact, there is currently only one tour company which offer a day cruise to Doubtful Sound.
 This means the experience is very peaceful and feels less commercialised.

 Doubtful Sound is a much more peaceful and a quieter experience than Milford Sound.
 If you want to get away from the crowds and still see Fiordland’s beauty, then a trip to Doubtful Sound is a must.